In a saturated wellness, yoga & fitness market, how do you choose the mat that’s right for you?

 I’ve tried many mats over the years and for me personally, the company culture, grip, thickness/weight & toxicity of my mats matter.
 I love this amazingly well researched article that landed in my inbox last week and I just had to share it with you.
 A consumer advocates group has compiled an in-depth review of the best eco-friendly yoga mats on the market today.
 I highly recommend taking the time to read it.
 I learned so much! https://www.consumersadvocate.org/yoga-mats

-Having read this fab review, I’m most interested in testing the Suga mat for it’s forward-thinking, waste reducing ways, plus, it seems it would provide the right balance of cushion and grip I’m always looking for in a lightweight yoga mat.
-And being born and raised in a Southern Calif beach town, I’m partial to a mat made from recycled surfer gear. 😎
+Having read this fab review, I’m most interested in testing the Suga mat for it’s forward-thinking, waste reducing ways, plus, it seems it would provide the right balance of cushion and grip I always look for in a lightweight yoga mat.
+And being born and raised in a Southern California beach town, I’m partial to a mat made from recycled surfer gear. 😎

-While I’m intrigued by the Tranquil Cork mats which seem amazing for those not overly concerned with grip, great for a sweatier yoga practice & the natural antibacterial qualities innate in cork, lugging around its 6+lbs ,very expensive (& no free shipping) mat put me off.
+While I’m intrigued by the Tranquil Cork mats which seem amazing for those not overly concerned with grip, great for a sweatier yoga practice & the natural antibacterial qualities innate in cork, lugging around its 6+lbs & a very expensive (& no free shipping) mat put me off.

 My preferred yoga practice is vinyasa flow and hatha flow, allowing me to be creative, with big flowing movements, combined with longer pose holds (hatha) and advanced poses and inversions.
 So, I like a well cushioned, grippy mat, preferably extra long, non-toxic and supportive for hands/knees/elbows.